 Example for Demonstrating National and International Impact of Citing Publications:

 Per Washington University School of Medicine Appointments & Promotions Guidelines and Requirements, promotions are based in part on demonstrating national and international impact of publications.
 One way to demonstrate national and international impact is to analyze the citations to publications to determine the affiliations of the citing authors.
 Elsevier Scopus and Clarivate Analytics Web of Science offer tools to capture affiliation information of citing authors.
 This information can be be visualized using a Choropleth map.
-If you need a Choropleth map, please contact Cathy Sarli.
+If you need a Choropleth map, please contact Cathy Sarli or Amy Suiter.

 Example for Demonstrating Impact of Citing Publications: